tips to flatter your figure and help you feel more confident and body positive

 You lean toward an apple shape if you have a big bust and gain weight around the midriff.
 Age, menopause, childbirth and other factors can change our bodies, and if you’ve gained weight around the middle, you may mistake yourself as an apple.
 The main differences between apples and inverted triangles are apples will gain weight in their midsection FIRST, and an inverted triangle will gain weight there eventually.
 Carrot shapes also tend to be more angular and muscular in their arms, shoulders, and torsos, and apples are softer and more rounded in those areas.

-Wearing the wrong pants can also create a tummy where there is none, and in my new masterclass, It’s Not You, It’s the Pants!
-Four Tips to Find the Perfect Pants so You Never Have a Muffin Top Again, we talk about how to find pants that fit you right.
-You can sign up at the link above.
+Wearing the wrong pants can also create a tummy where there is none, and my new 2-part course, Style Your Silhouette has an entire module dedicated to bottoms and how to find pants that fit you right.
+You can sign up and start Course 1 now with the link above!

 Inverted Triangle Vs Hourglass